-Over the last five years the families that are in the catchment area to school have seen an increase in crime, an increase in domestic violence and a decrease in funds and services.
-The area experiences more poverty than it did five years ago.
+The area experiences higher level of deprivation y than it did five years ago.
 The organisations that used to be available to support families cease to exist and school has had to take up this responsibility.
 Consequently, the support for parents and families has had to grow within school to meet the needs of the families.